Act 48 Information

 SATISFACTORY/UNSATISFACTORY GRADING OPTION

 The “Satisfactory/Unsatisfactory” grading option will be open to any undergraduate student who, at the start of the semester, is in good academic standing AND has more than thirty-one (31) earned semester hours.
 Students wishing to exercise the "Satisfactory/Unsatisfactory" grading option must do so during the “ADD” period of registration.
 Completed Satisfactory/ Unsatisfactory forms, with all signatures, must be returned to the Office of Records and Registration no later than the last day to add.
 After opting for a Satisfactory/Unsatisfactory grade, a student may not then elect to receive a letter grade in that course.
-For graduate students, the “S/U” grade may be used only in courses PSYC 744 Graduate Study in Psychology-Unit V (Internship) and ART 700 Seminar in Fine Arts.
+For graduate students, the “S/U” grade may be used only in course ART 700 Seminar in Fine Arts.
 Students should contact the Office of Records and Registration and read the instructions and rules in the University Catalogs.

 Class schedules are subject to change without notice.
 Please review S.C.O.T.S and your student schedule frequently.

 Information regarding course materials and textbooks is avaiable at the Campus Bookstore.
 Course materials and textbooks are subject to change without notice.

 For Graduate Admissions, please contact the School of Graduate Studies & Research (814-732-2856, 1-888-845-2890, or via e-mail).